Our Staff Team:

 Helen Meredith, Group Leader

 Helen is Group Leader of the Home-Start Family Group in Chesterton.
 Prior to this she worked as an occupational therapist in mental health services, specialising in dementia care.
 Her passion has always been to enable individuals to reach their potential, be as independent as possible and maintain a sense of well-being.
-When not at work Helen spend most of her time being a mum and looking after her two children.
+When not at work Helen spend most of her time being a mum and looking after her three children.
 If there is time for any relaxation she enjoys pilates and playing the piano/singing!
 Helen also helps at her local church with the children’s work.

 Maria Quinn, Group Worker

 Maria has been involved with Home-Start Cambridgeshire since January 2012, first as a volunteer and then as Group Leader.
 She loves supporting the mums and their children at our Family Group, a job which she finds very rewarding and enjoyable.
 Maria, who comes from Finland, has a background in social and health care.
-She has two children and also teaches medical students, provides activities for the elderly and teaches Finnish.
+She has three children and also teaches medical students, provides activities for the elderly and teaches Finnish.

 Julie Robinson, Play Worker